Rick's Daily Tips

 Software engineers have been designing programs and writing code for decades, and the tools they use are more powerful than ever.

-Why then do expensive software packages that were designed using millions of dollars of research and development funds cause us so much grief?
+Why then does expensive software that was designed using millions (and sometimes billions) of dollars of research and development funds cause us so much grief?

 I believe expensive, but buggy software is released to the public because the huge software companies are more interested in making the next billion dollars than in creating the best possible product.
 Take Microsoft for example…